vsergeev/luaradio/new-to-sdr.md

 ## Antennas

-Perhaps the most "software undefined" component of software-defined radio is the antenna.
+Perhaps the most "software-undefined" component of software-defined radio is the antenna.
 It is also one of most important.
 Good reception on a particular frequency band primarily depends on the antenna configuration.
 Antennas vary in design frequency, bandwidth, directionality, and polarization, and different